ellenmliu/Logs-Analysis-Project/README.md

 requests lead to errors.

 ## Requirements
-You need the virtual machine, pythong and Vagrant installed onto your computer.
+You need the virtual machine, python and Vagrant installed onto your computer.
 Once it's installed you would connect to the database and load the data from the `newsdata.sql`.
 Once the data is loaded you may be able to move on to the next step.